Search Results

 - United States -- History -- Civil War, 1861-1865 -- Campaigns

-army during the Civil War and moved to New York City after the war to rebuild his lost fortune.
-In 1877
+Jones served in the Confederate army during the Civil War and moved to New York City after the war to rebuild his lost fortune.

-conditions during the Civil War; manufacturing in Georgia; militia in Chatham Co., Ga., during the Revolution - Abstract Or Scope
+Army by certain states (1861-1865); campaigns, battles, and conditions during the Civil War; manufacturing in Georgia; militia in Chatham Co., Ga., during the Revolution; slavery; and abolitionists. - Abstract Or Scope

 -